 There are hundreds of companies that fall into the category of workforce management software.
 Many have limited feature sets focused on staff scheduling, time and attendance, payroll and benefits administration, and time off planning and tracking.
 These solutions are great for shift-based scheduling managers responsible for staffing call centers or success teams, or deploying deskless workers and field teams.

 But, like all software categories, an evolution is happening.
-WFM software is no longer squarely in the realm of shift and deskless workers.
+WFM software is no longer strictly confined to the realm of shift workers and those without desks.
 Workforce management software providers like Mosaic are delivering a new level of value to project-based teams as well as managed and professional services.

 This evolved WFM software incorporates additional feature sets from project management and resource management tools—elevating the approach to project planning and resource allocation.
 Additionally, Mosaic: